 - Alternate assessment.
+A specific assessment, developed by the state in lieu of statewide assessments or by the district in lieu of districtwide assessments, designed to measure functional skills within the same domains required by the regular statewide or district wide assessments.
+It is designed for students who are unable to demonstrate progress in the typical manner and who meet the state established criteria.
 An academic assessment based on alternate academic achievement standards that have been reduced in depth and complexity from the Idaho Content Standards.
-The alternate assessment (AA) is intended only for those students with the most significant cognitive impairments, representing about 1% of the total student population. - Alternative school.
+The alternate assessment (AA) is intended only for those students with the most significant cognitive impairments, representing about 1% of the total student population. - Alternative authorization/teacher to new certification.
+One of the State Board of Education's alternative routes to teacher certification as outlined in the Idaho Certification Manual distributed by the Idaho State Department of Education. - Alternative or supplementary curriculum.
+Curriculum not based on or drawn directly from the general education curriculum. - Alternative school.
 A public school placement option that may be utilized for students who are not succeeding in the traditional school environment but may benefit through the use of modified curriculum or flexible programming. - Articulation.
 The ability to speak distinctly and connectedly. - Articulation disorder.
 Incorrect productions of speech sounds, including omissions, distortions, substitutions and/or additions that may interfere with intelligibility. - American with Disabilities Act (ADA) of 1990.
 A federal law prohibiting discrimination on the basis of disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications.
 An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
 The ADA does not specifically name all of the impairments that are covered. - Assessment.
 The formal or informal process of systematically observing, gathering, and recording credible information to help answer evaluation questions and make decisions.
 It is an integral component of the evaluation process.
-A test is one method of obtaining valid and reliable information within the assessment process.
-Assessment data may also include observations; interviews; medical reports; data regarding the effects of general education accommodations, adaptations, and interventions; and other formal or informal data. - Assistive technology device.
+A test is one method of obtaining credible newvalid and reliable information within the assessment process.
+Assessment data may also include observations; interviews; medical reports; data regarding the effects of general education accommodations, and adaptations, and interventions; and other formal or informal data. - Assistive technology device.
 Any item, piece of equipment, or product system whether acquired commercially, off a shelf, modified, or customized that is used to increase, maintain, or improve the functional capabilities of a student with a disability.
-Excludes surgically implanted medical devices. - Assistive technology service.
-Any service that directly assists a student with a disability with the assessment, selection, acquisition, or use of an assistive technology device.
-The term includes the evaluation of the need of the student; purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices; selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing devices; coordinating and using other therapies, interventions, or services with existing education and rehabilitation plans and programs; training or technical assistance for a student and/or family; and training or technical assistance for professionals, employers,
+Excludes surgically implanted medical devices.